Leeway-95/Aligning-TSD-with-LLM/README.md

 <br>
 <br>

 For clarity, we provide an intuitive representation in Figure **2**.
-The alignment targets are **time series data** and **LLMs**.
 We consider three important attributes of time series data: domain, characteristic, and modality.
 Time series data is collected in a variety of domains, such as healthcare, finance, and IoT, which can be characterized according to different temporal and spatial characteristics, and involve different modalities.
 The spatial characteristics include independent and dependent channel correlation, while the temporal characteristics include stationarity, trend, noise, and period.

 <br>